sugelamyd123/FADB/README.md

-# FADB
+# GEA
+GEA: Generation-Enhanced Alignment for
-FADB: Generative Semantic Bridge for Text-to-Image Person Retrieval
+Text-to-Image Person Retrieval

 We will release the code after the paper accepted